 The Rupee For Change (RFC) initiative engages students in numerous ways to help provide people a decent place to live.

-Students to voluntarily contribute Re.1 per day towards building homes and providing sanitation facilities for those not as fortunate as themselves.
+Students can contribute Re.1 per day towards building homes and providing sanitation facilities for those not as fortunate as themselves.

 Held annually over a period of four months, HYLB brings together youth across the entire Asia-Pacific region and around the world to support families in need of decent housing.
 HYLB members participate in volunteering and fundraising activities.
-They also advocate for the need of decent homes and sanitation facilities as being a way out of poverty and towards self-sustainability.
+They also advocate for decent homes and sanitation facilities as ways out of poverty and towards self-sustainability.